 Help users understand why there is no data to display and explain what they can do to move forward.
 For example, there may be no data to show because the user has a series of filters applied and the system cannot locate a match.
 It’s also possible that there is no data because all issues are resolved or all tasks are complete.

 In this situation, a user may need to take steps to configure, connect, or enable something in order to view associated information or take advantage of features.

-The user is not entitled or the user role does not have access
+User not entitled or does not have access

 Help users understand why they are not able to view content and provide next steps.